- Examples of phishing

 A phishing attack is a malicious e-mail impersonating some type of service provider.
 In this scenario, the e-mail sender asks you to follow a link and verify your e-mail address and password.
 The attacker will then use your account to relay spam messages to the general population on the Internet.

 We also have seen situations where the attacker deletes messages from the victim’s mailbox.
 We have had several people in the last two weeks respond to these attacks and this has resulted in an interruption in mail flow.
-It has generated an influx of calls to the Service Desk making this a very costly ordeal as it has affected communication channels and productivity workflows for many areas within the college.
+It has generated an influx of calls to the Help Desk making this a very costly ordeal as it has affected communication channels and productivity workflows for many areas within the college.

 Thank you for assistance and cooperation.

 This page developed and maintained by Information Technology.
 Send comments and suggestions to .